Amoxicillin Trihydrate capsules and suspension

 Do not take Amoxycillin Sandoz if:

-- you have had a serious allergic reaction to any cephalosporins, these are another group of antibiotics similar to penicillins.
+- you have had a serious allergic reaction to any β-lactam antibiotics (e.g. penicillins, cephalosporins, carbapenem or monobactam).
+These are another group of antibiotics similar to penicillins.

 Some of the symptoms of an allergic reaction may include asthma, wheezing, shortness of breath, swelling of the face, lips or tongue which may cause difficulty in swallowing or breathing, skin rash, itching or hives.